DevOps Lessons for Data Science

 You are a software developer.

 Your title is probably data scientist or statistician or data engineer.
-But if you’re writing R or Python code for production, you’re also a software developer.
+But, if you’re writing R or Python code for production, you’re also a software developer.

-Managing environments
+Managing Environments

 One of the core issues DevOps addresses is the dreaded “works on my machine” phenomenon.
-If you’ve ever collaborated on a data science project, you’ve almost certainly reached a point where something worked on your laptop but not for your colleague, and you just don’t know why.
+If you’ve ever collaborated on a data science project, you’ve almost certainly reached a point where something worked on your laptop but not for your colleague, and you don’t know why.

 The code you’re writing relies on the environment in which it runs.
 While most data scientists have ways to share code, sharing environments isn’t always standard practice, but it should be.
-We can take lessons from DevOps, where the solution is to create explicit linkages between the code and the environment so you can share both together, which is what Chapter 1 is all about.
+We can take lessons from DevOps, where the solution is to create explicit linkages between the code and the environment so you can share both, which is what Chapter 1 is all about.

 App Architecture

-And Chapter 2 is all about how to take DevOps and Software Engineering best practices and apply them to the layers of your app you can control – the processing and presentation layers.
+That’s why Chapter 2 is all about how to take DevOps and Software Engineering best practices and apply them to the layers of your app you can control – the processing and presentation layers.

 Monitoring and Logging